nucular/raspi-keygen/README.md

 `is_licensed`.
 There are no other obvious references to these locations in `start.elf`, so memory-breakpoint debugging (**TBD**) is probably needed.

+-
+How to patch the latest version of start.elf?<br>
-in /boot/start.elf and /boot/start_x.elf
+in /boot/start.elf and /boot/start_x.elf<br>
-search for 47E933363248
+search for 47E933363248<br>
-after this hex string:
+after this hex string:<br>
-if you have 3C18 replace 18 with 1F
+if you have 3C18 replace 18 with 1F<br>
-if you have 1D18 replace 18 with 1F
+if you have 1D18 replace 18 with 1F<br>